This Sweet Chili Alaska Salmon Bowl Recipe with Brown Rice has been sponsored by Influence Central. All opinions are my own.

 Alaska only harvests as much fish as the environment can handle.
 That allows the marine ecosystem to continue to replenish year after year.
 This is actually written into the state’s constitution!
 Seriously!
 How cool is that!

-There are healthy and not so healthy ways to prepare your seafood.
+There are healthy and not-so-healthy ways to prepare your seafood. ( I admit, my homemade salmon au gratin is probably not as healthy as it should be but it is DELICIOUS!)
 The average American should consume 8 ounces of seafood per week.
 Baking, grilling, and sauteing are better for you than better frying.

 But, no matter how you cook it, seafood is loaded with healthy nutrients.
 Seafood from Alaska is an ideal protein choice that is naturally loaded with minerals, vitamins and heart-healthy omega-3 fatty acids.
 Omega’s are very important for so many of our body’s systems!